loadnetwork/loaded-turbo-api/README.md

 </p>

 ## About
-A Rust-based [turbo-sdk](https://github.com/ardriveapp/turbo-sdk) compatible HTTP API endpoint.
+A Rust-based [turbo-sdk](https://github.com/ardriveapp/turbo-sdk) compatible upload service.
 This API makes it possible to use Load S3 temporary storage layer to create & store ANS-104 DataItems offchain, temporarily -Load S3- using the Arweave's most used bundling client, `turbo-sdk`.

-> Warning: this repository is actively under development and could have breaking changes until reaching full API compatibility in v1.0.0.
+> Warning: this repository is actively under development and could have breaking changes until reaching full [turbo-upload-service](https://github.com/ardriveapp/turbo-upload-service) API (v1) compatibility in v1.0.0.
 >
-> In current release, the max object (dataitem) size limit is 1GB (1_073_741_824 bytes)
+> In current release, the max object (dataitem) size limit is 4 GB

 ## Roadmap